 Why People Quit Tango

-People rarely quit tango due to the dance itself.
-Instead, it's often a result of issues with other dancers.
-Dancing tango involves interacting with people, but people are a lot more complicated than tango steps.
-People come in diverse personalities, preferences, skill levels, values, and biases that can sometimes be hard to reconcile.
-People can be friendly, kind, considerate and encouraging, yet they can also be selfish, rude, mean and demotivating.
-People can be as open-minded, tolerant and acceptant as they can be discriminative, arrogant and snobbish.
+People rarely quit tango because of the dance itself.
+Instead, their departure often stems from issues with other dancers.
+Dancing tango involves interacting with people, but people are far more complex than tango steps.
+People come with diverse personalities, preferences, skill levels, values, habits, and biases that can sometimes be difficult to reconcile.
+People can be friendly, kind, considerate, and encouraging, yet they can also be selfish, rude, mean, and demotivating.
+People can be as open-minded, tolerant, and accepting as they can be discriminatory, arrogant, and snobbish.
 And people have egos, they are easily hurt and difficult to forgive.
-It won’t take many negative experiences to ruin someone's interest and cause them to quit.
+It doesn’t take many negative experiences to diminish someone’s interest and drive them to quit.

 Being social dancers means that we must learn about people as much as we do about tango.
-Improving dance skills is important, but improving ourselves as members of society and developing our interpersonal skills are even more crucial, because an intimate dance like tango can bring as much satisfaction as it can bring hurt.
-The enjoyment of tango depends very much on the relationship of the dancers and the dance environment impacted by the conduct of all participants.
-Therefore, a friendly, welcoming, cooperative and accommodating culture within the tango community is particularly important.
+While improving dance skills is important, improving ourselves as members of society and developing interpersonal skills are even more essential, because an intimate dance like tango can bring as much satisfaction as it can bring hurt.
+The enjoyment of tango heavily depends on the relationships between dancers and the dance environment shaped by the conduct of all participants.
+Therefore, a friendly, welcoming, cooperative, and accommodating culture within the tango community is vital.
 Unfortunately, in a society that embraces individualism, that is often what's missing in our tango.
 (See Tango Is a Fellowship.)